barbagroup/AmgXWrapper/CONTRIBUTING.md

 The coding style:

 1. Use four spaces for an indent, i.e., no tab (`\t`).
-2. Try to make each line not exceed 79 characters (a little bit longer is acceptable).
+2. Try to make each line not exceeding 79 characters (a little bit longer is acceptable).
 3. Use Doxygen style for API documentation
 4. Put comments for API users (in Doxygen style) above the prototypes of